LaunchCodeEducation/lchs/src/chapters/data-and-variables/operators.rst

    :scale: 80%
    :alt: Operands are the values on either side of the operator.

-When Python finds an operator, it evaluates the expression and *returns* a new value.
-When a variable is used in an expression (like ``number_of_days - 5``), it gets replaced by the value it stores, and then the expression is evaluated.
+When Python encounters an operator, it evaluates the expression and *returns* a new value.
+When a variable is used in an expression (like ``number_of_days - 5``), the variable's stored value is evaluated in the expression.

 Math Operators
 --------------

-The most common operators perform simple math calculations.
-These behave just as you expect, and many of the symbols are probably familiar.
+Some of the most common operators perform simple math calculations.
+These operators behave just like their similar symbols in the world of math.
+Many of the symbols are probably familiar to you.
 However, there are two operators that are commonly used in programming but not much in math class.

 .. index:: ! +, ! -, ! *, ! /, ! **, ! //